jbittel/django-mama-cas/docs/protocol.rst

 that particular URI.

-CAS 1.0 is primarily a text-based protocol that returns a simple "yes" or "no" response to indicate a validation success or failure.
+CAS 1.0 is primarily a text-based protocol that returns a simple "yes" or "no" response indicating a validation success or failure.
 CAS 2.0 returns XML fragments for validation responses and is capable of including a great deal of additional data in the process.